jade-e-mcdermott/devops-code-challenge/README.md

 `sudo apt-get install awscli`

 ## Setup Elastic Beanstalk CLI
-The Elastic Beanstalk CLI needs to be installed seperatly.
+The Elastic Beanstalk CLI needs to be installed separately.
 There are instructions here: https://github.com/aws/aws-elastic-beanstalk-cli-setup

-I also scripted the instalation, you can run:
+I also scripted the installation, you can run:
 `./installElasticBeanstalkCli.sh` to automatically run all the install steps.
 It will need sudo to install dependencies.
 Afterwards, you will have to modify your path to add "eb", and set "python" to the version of python ElasticBeanstalkCli wants.
 The following command (with the dot) with export the environment variables to your current shell.
 `. exportEnvVars.sh`